Richard Amerike: Biography

 When Amerike traded as a merchant, he would have used a distinctive merchant's mark to identify his goods.
 Unfortunately when Amerike shipped on the Trinity of Bristol for a voyage to Andalucia in 1480 the purser, whose private accounts survive, failed to record the mark of Amerike, or indeed of any other merchant shipping.
 The mark associated with Amerike in modern times belongs to a different man, living a century later.

 In 1485 Richard Amerike was appointed to the customs service in Bristol's neighbouring port of Bridgwater, with the post of controller of customs.
 This should have meant that he dwelled within the confines of the port (which included Minehead and Combwich), but whether he did so is unknown.
-In September 1486 Amerike became one of the customs officials in Bristol, holding the post of King's Customs Officer, known as a 'Customer', from 1486 until December 1502.
+In September 1486 Amerike became one of the customs officials in Bristol, holding the post of King's Customs Officer, known as a "Customer", from 1486 until December 1502.
 During his period of office he was several times accused of malpractice, including false accounting, and was obliged to pay a substantial sum of money to the King, Henry VII, for his pardon.
 As a customs officer Amerike could not hold high civic office since this was forbidden by Statute but at the first election after he had ceased to be Customer, he was appointed as one of the city's two sheriffs.
 He died in post, probably around December 1503, and was replaced as sheriff by Robert Thorne.
 Amerike's precise date of death and place of burial are unknown.
 His heirs were his daughters, only one of whom is known.
 Joan (or Jane) Broke (née Amerike) (d.
 1538) lies beside her husband, John Broke, in the church of St Mary Redcliffe, Bristol.
 Their tomb brass names Richard Amerike as her father, and once included the arms of both Broke and Amerike.
-This is now missing.
-Some two centuries after the armorial scutcheon disappeared, the arms of Amerike were described as 'paly of six, or and azure, on a fess gules, three mullets argent'.
+Some two centuries after the armorial scutcheon disappeared, the arms of Amerike were described as "paly of six, or and azure, on a fess gules, three mullets argent".